btr1975/ansible/README.md

 ### About

-This image is for Python Django Apps written in Python 2
+This image is a Ansible Container

 ### Image Versions in ansible:1.0